FerretDB/FerretDB/website/docs/security/tls.md

 ### Using TLS with docker

-For using docker to run FerretDB, `docker-compose.yml` example for TLS is provided in below.
+For using docker to run `ferretdb` server, `docker-compose.yml` example for TLS is provided in below.
-The docker host requires certificates `server-certs` directory, the volume is mounted from `./server-certs` of docker host to `/etc/certs` of docker container.
+The docker host requires certificates `server-certs` directory, and volume is mounted from `./server-certs` of docker host to `/etc/certs` of docker container.

 ```yml
 services: